onkelbeh/HomeAssistantRepository/README.md

 * reinstall app-misc/homeassistant for only the new Python Version

-This avoids a lot of recompiling all Home Assistant deps, and a lot of dependency trouble.
+This avoids a lot of double recompiling all Home Assistant deps, and a lot of dependency trouble.
 A naked box is significant easier to upgrade, Very recommended.
 I did not, but I just wanted to see if the hard way still works, too ;-)

 ### The upgrade steps: